mdmuradhossain/data-structures-example/Array Data Structure/README.md

 This is because we do not need extra space beyond a fixed number of variables.

 For some operations, you may need extra space of the order of `O(N)`.
 For example, sorting an array using a sorting algorithm that is not in-place.

-With this article at OpenGenus, you have the perfect idea of the Time Complexity of Array.